ImperialCollegeLondon/champ/README.md

 any valid user account but it's suggested to something institutional so that everything looks official for end users.
 At time of writing an app can be created via Settings->Applications->Developer Applications.
-The correct redirect URI to use will depend on your deployment of the Portal but should be the URI of the index page suffixed with `token/zenodo`.
+The correct redirect URI to use will depend on your deployment but should be the URI of the index page suffixed with `token/zenodo`.
 The client type should be private.

 Once created you'll need the Client ID and Client Secret in order to proceed.
 With these in hand add the following entries to the `.env` file in the